wery67564/Vetcon_Badge_2023/README.md

 The resistor and LED loose in the bag is for the Marine Corps Crayon, and the Canoe Club crayon and components are in their own bag.
 I was planning to have them all taped, but I learned hilariously late into assembling the kits that for some reason, tape does not adhere to certain LEDs.
 Who knew?

-If a resistor has come loose in transit the values of the resistor for each crayon are as follows, as well as the LED color:
+If a resistor has come loose in transit the values of the resistor for each crayon are as follows, as well as the LED color

 -The Army - Green - 10K Ω
 -Canoe Club - Yellow - 330 Ω